 Here’s some research about it:

 - 2 hours of sunlight helped people with insomnia get 2 more hours of sleep.

 - Half hour of direct morning sunlight (6:30 to 8 AM) improves sleep

-- Office workers who got more sun from 8 to 5 pm have less sleep disturbances and felt less depressed.
+- Office workers who got more sun from 8 to 5 pm have fewer sleep disturbances and felt less depressed.